AI-SysBio/REGIR/README.md

 Note that monotolically decreasing distributions, such as Weibull (k < 1), gamma (α < 1) or power laws, are not available in the current implementation of this repository, as theses can be more elegantly and efficiently simulated with the Laplace Gillespie algorithm [2].
 Feel free to drop me an email if you would be interrested in adding the Laplace Gillespie or any other distributions of your interrest to this repository.

-### Simulating a non-Markovian system

-To launch a Gillespie simulation, we do as follow:

-      GAGAG
-          - rate: 1/mean
-          - shape parameter: None

-      Normal:
-          - rate: 1/mean
-          - shape: std/mean

-Keep in mind that non-Markovian simulations are only available for reaction chanels with a single reactant, as the definition of inter-event time distribution is ambigious for channels with multiple reactants.
-If a chanel is defined with 0 or more than one reactant, it will be considered as a Poisson process.
-Simple examples, as well as the three biochemical systems described in the paper (Cell division, differentiation and RNA transcription) are provided in the example folder.

 ## References